I received my PhD in English from the University of Montreal, for which I was awarded the Governor General's Gold Medal.

 The main areas of my research are postcolonial and diaspora studies.
 The specific areas of my research are:

 I have held a Social Sciences and Humanities Research Council Standard Research grant for a multilingual project on Indo-Caribbean literature.
 Most recently, I have been examining literature by and about the South Asian Canadian diaspora, with a particular emphasis on recent works of fiction.
-I am also increasingly interested in hemispheric and trans-American studies.
+I am also increasingly interested in citizenship studies.

 Recently, much of the research assistantship opportunities for undergraduate and graduate students I have provided pertain to the literatures and cultures of the South Asian diaspora, particularly in the Caribbean and North American contexts.